• Skip to primary navigation

 Cooking with cast iron can increase your iron by a potential of 20 percent!
 It also can be deemed healthy because of the chemical-free feature, which we will get to next!

 This is probably my favorite benefit.
 Did you know that Teflon cookware pans were banned in the UK in 2008?
 PFOA was banned in 2020.
-In the US, PFOA was banned in Teflon products since 2013.
+In the US, PFOA has been banned in Teflon products since 2013.

 The website Health Line claims that there is no proven link between Teflon and cancer, however, there is some research to suggest that there is a link between PFOA and cancer.

 The bottom line?
-You need to do your own research concerning this topic.
+You need to do your research concerning this topic.

-By contrast, one of the benefits of cast iron skillets is that it is made chemical-free and is a tool for cooking that has been around for hundreds of years.
+By contrast, one of the benefits of cast iron skillets is that they are chemical-free and is a tool for cooking that has been around for hundreds of years.

 An excellent podcast on this subject is by Farmhouse on Boone.
 She invites Molly Hill of Maison Pur to discuss toxicity in cookware.
 They talk about the benefits of cast iron skillets and other options you may want to consider for your kitchen.